Lèse-majesté: Portugal

 In Portugal, honor is considered to be an important right protected by the constitution.
-The 180th article of the Portuguese penal code establishes the notion of crimes against honor, making any statement of fact or any judgement expressed either verbally, visually or by other means, that is offensive to the honor of an individual either to a 3rd party or to the targeted person — even if it's in the form of suspicion and even if that person is deceased, up to 50 years — a criminal offense punishable with imprisonment of up to 6 months or a fine of up to 240 days.
+The 180th article of the Portuguese penal code establishes the notion of crimes against honor, making any statement of fact or any judgement expressed either verbally, visually or by other means, that is offensive to the honor of an individual either to a 3rd party or to the targeted person – even if it is in the form of suspicion and even if that person is deceased, up to 50 years – a criminal offense punishable with imprisonment of up to 6 months or a fine of up to 240 days.
 If the offense is directed towards either the assembly of the republic, the government, the courts, the council of state, the Public Ministry or any member of those, the prison time goes up from 6 months up to 2 years with an added fine.
 Any crime against the honor of the president is punishable with imprisonment from 6 months up to 3 years with an added fine.
-It's also illegal to prevent the president of fulfilling the duties of the office, or to incite any resident in Portugal or any member of the military of doing so or to make them rise up against the authority of the president.
-If a person is condemned of any of those crimes, and only by request of the accuser, has the sentence publicly known.
+It is also illegal to prevent the president from fulfilling the duties of the office, or to incite any resident in Portugal or any member of the military to do so or to make them rise up against the authority of the president.